 2. There’s More to FTP Automation Software than Automation

 Automatic file transfer software allows users to schedule when files should be sent or retrieved between systems, users, trading partners, applications, or the cloud.
 This software is frequently used to manage recurrent file transfers, especially if a high volume of transfers is processed a day, to allow the prioritization of other business-critical tasks.

 But automation does more than just move files on a regular basis.
 With a managed file transfer solution in your organization, you can also use automation to monitor folders on-premises or in the cloud, receive email and SMS alerts when triggered events occur, and test and debug file transfer workflows.

 Want to know more?
-Read this blog for eight additional ways MFT automation software can be used to benefit your organization.
+Read about 10 ways to achieve automatic file transfer for more ways MFT automation software can be used to benefit your organization.

 3. What’s Your Budget?
 FTP Automation Software can Vary in Cost

 One thing you should have in mind when evaluating software is your budget.
 The automatic file transfer software available in today’s marketplace ranges from free to affordable to costly depending on the vendor you’re considering, how many licenses you need, what features you’d like to add, and what size your organization is.

 Determining a budget for software is a personal decision.
 For a good idea at what kind of considerations you should add to your budget, this buyer’s guide to secure file transfer solutions can help.
 Use the free, printable checklist included toward the end to help work through a list of considerations for your organization.